 That only scratched the surface and the trip could have done with an extra day around Oslo and another one around Bergen.
 Other possibilities like Lysefjord near Stavanger and the Lofoten Islands beckon too.
 What you see from what you find below is that even those delights are just a tiny fraction of what is to be found there.

-While web searches can reveal accommodation providers like Top of Norway, Sitla Hotel, Kliningberg Hotel, or Bessegen, there always is a place for a more general survey and that is where these websites have a role.
+While web searches can reveal accommodation providers like Top of Norway, Sitla Hotel, Beitostølen or Kliningberg Hotel, there always is a place for a more general survey and that is where these websites have a role.
 Be aware that there is plenty to peruse here and most have English language versions while those that do not can be made useful using a web translation service like Google Translate.
 You can read guidebooks and magazine feature articles too but these should help get things booked and organised.

 When learning more about a country that is new to you, there is a need to start somewhere and this looks like a good port of call for getting to know the place.
 You'll find the usual needs satisfied such as places to see, things to do, places to stay and getting about.
 Given its comprehensive nature, you could find yourself spending quite some time here.